blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Examples include:

-- Run The Gimp in batch mode to execute custom scripts for advanced image processing.
+- Run Gimp in batch mode to execute custom scripts for advanced image processing.
 - Write out 3D models to use external mesh manipulation tools and read back in the results.
 - Convert files into recognizable formats before reading.